Geologists Start With Sedimentary Rocks

 Limestone Is A Different Kind of Sedimentary Rock

 The ocean, lake, and river environments were ideal for the formation of sedimentary rocks like sandstone, but they also supported a very abundant and diverse collection of living things.The seas have teemed with life for millions of years.
 These animals eventually died and contributed their bodies to the sediments laid down below their habitat.

 Limestone is a sedimentary rock composed mainly of the bodies of dead sea animals that secrete calcium to form their skeletons.
 Limestone is a rock made up mainly of calcium carbonate.
 Many limestones are porous enough to make good oil and gas reservoirs.

 Putting It All Together

 Using the above terms, the petroleum geologist can use just a few words to relate a very good description of a rock to another geologist.
 Here’s a typical description:

-“Sandstone, well to medium-well sorted, well-rounded to subangular, very friable, very visible porosity, grayish-white, laminated with siltstone and lime streaks, bluish-grey.”
+“Sandstone, well to medium-well sorted, well-rounded to subangular, very friable, very visible porosity, grayish-white, laminated with bluish-gray siltstone streaks.”